For a handful of dancers, weight gain is a necessary step toward a stronger and injury-free performance.

 - Add 2 cups (about 2 servings) of a dense breakfast cereal (or 1 cup of granola) to whole-milk yogurt.

-- Add plant oils to meals and during the cooking process: olive oil for salads, canola or avocado oil for high-heat cooking, and avocado or coconut oil for baking.
+- Use olive oil for salads, canola or avocado oil for high-heat cooking, and avocado or coconut oil for baking.

 - Add sliced avocado (aim for a half standard avocado) to sandwiches, eggs, and smoothies.

 - Skip the diet foods.
-These are often labeled as “low fat,” “fat-free,” and/or “sugar-free.”
+These are often labeled as “low fat,” “fat-free,” and “sugar-free.”
 Examples include powdered peanut butter and fat-free dairy products.